-The Federal Perkins Loan is a low interest (5 percent) loan for undergraduate and graduate students with financial need.
-Northeastern State University is the lender for this loan, and the loan is made with government funds.
+The Federal Perkins Loan Program, which is now defunct, was a low interest loan program for students with qualifying financial need.
+Northeastern State University was the lender for this loan, and the loan was made with government funds.
 Repayment for this loan begins nine months after you graduate, leave school or drop below half-time enrollment.
-Funding for this loan is limited and is awarded to early applicants.
-To apply for a Federal Perkins Loan, complete the Free Application for Federal Student Aid (FAFSA)

 Perkins Promissory Notes

 A Federal Perkins Loan Master Promissory Note gives information on the terms and conditions, repayment, forbearance, deferment or cancellation of the loan.
-Please contact the Perkins Loan Office at 918-444-2166 for more information.
+If you received a Perkins Loan while enrolled at NSU, please contact the Perkins Loan Office at 918-444-2166 for more information.

-The first is for an economic hardship and/or unemployment deferment.
-If you have other student loans (ie. Stafford, GSL, HEAL, etc.), that are in deferment or forbearance, your Perkins may qualify.
-Visit the EDSI website for the Request for An Unemployment or Economic Hardship form (pdf)
+The two options for deferment are called economic hardship or unemployment.
+If you have other student loans (ie. Stafford, GSL, HEAL, etc.), that are in deferment or forbearance, your Perkins may also qualify.

-The second one is for the deferment and cancellation program if you have a qualifying job.
+Some borrowers may qualify for the cancellation program if they have a qualifying job.
 Some jobs that are eligible for this program are: law enforcement; teaching in a low income/non profit school, teaching math, science or special ed at any school; a social worker that works with children; nurse or medical technician among others.
-Visit the EDSI website for the Request for Deferment and Partial Cancellation of Loan form (pdf)

 If you have any questions filling out the form, which form to choose or where to send it, please call 918-444-2166.